SorokinMaxim/Data-Jobs-Salary-Dashboard/README.md

 ## Conclusion

 I created this dashboard to showcase insights into salary trends across multiple data-related job titles.
-This dashboard allows users to see how data jobs market was back in 2023 and using the functionalities explore how location and job type influenced salaries.
+This dashboard allows users to see how data jobs market was back in 2023 and, using the functionalities, explore how location and job type influenced salaries.